-- > Death - > Specified injuries, which are: - Fractures, other than to fingers, thumbs and toes - Amputations - Any injury likely to lead to permanent loss of sight or reduction in sight - Any crush injury to the head or torso causing damage to the brain or internal organs - Serious burns (including scalding) - · Any scalding requiring hospital treatment - Any loss of consciousness caused by head injury or asphyxia - Any other injury arising from working in an enclosed space which leads to hypothermia or heat-induced illness, or requires resuscitation or admittance to hospital for more than 24 hours - > Injuries where an employee is away from work or unable to perform their normal work duties for more than 7 consecutive days (not including the day of the incident) - > Where an accident leads to someone being taken to hospital - > Near-miss events that do not result in an injury but could have done.
-Examples of near-miss events relevant to schools include, but are not limited to: - The collapse or failure of load-bearing parts of lifts and lifting equipment - The accidental release of a biological agent likely to cause severe human illness - The accidental release or escape of any substance that may cause a serious injury or damage to health - An electrical short circuit or overload causing a fire or explosion http://www.hse.gov.uk/riddor/report.htm
+- > Death. - > Specified injuries, which are: - Fractures, other than to fingers, thumbs, and toes - Amputations - Any injury is likely to lead to permanent loss of sight or reduction in sight. - Any crush injury to the head or torso causes damage to the brain or internal organs. - Serious burns (including scalding) - Any scalding requires hospital treatment. - Any loss of consciousness caused by head injury or asphyxia. - Any other injury arising from working in an enclosed space which leads to hypothermia or heat-induced illness or requires resuscitation or admittance to hospital for more than 24 hours. - > Injuries where an employee is away from work or unable to perform their normal work duties for more than 7 consecutive days (not including the day of the incident) - > Where an accident leads to someone being taken to hospital - > Near-miss events that do not result in an injury but could have done.
+Examples of near-miss events relevant to schools include, but are not limited to: - The collapse or failure of load-bearing parts of lifts and lifting equipment. - The accidental release of a biological agent is likely to cause severe human illness. - The accidental release or escape of any substance that may cause a serious injury or damage to health. - An electrical short circuit or overload causing a fire or explosion.